-Home to more than 160 million people, Nigeria has the largest population and the second largest economy in Africa, and has a major influence on the continent’s political agenda.
+Home to more than 170 million people, Nigeria is the most populated country in Africa, and with the largest economy on the continent, the country has a major influence on the continent’s political agenda.

 Nigeria has committed to allocating 15% of its gross domestic product (GDP) to health, but current spending falls far short of this.
 Combined with poor management of resources, this has led to insufficient and undertrained staff, poor infrastructure and a lack of drugs and other items.
 Consequently, many people are dying of treatable and preventable illnesses.

-Although Nigeria is Africa’s biggest oil producer, and has a rapidly growing economy, the country still raises less than 1% of GDP through tax.
+Although Nigeria is Africa’s biggest oil producer, and has the largest economy on the continent, the country still only raises 12% of GDP through tax.
 This means Nigeria’s government is missing out on vital revenue that could provide healthcare, education and other essential services – the things Nigerians need to develop and thrive.

 Gender discrimination is deep-rooted and pervasive in Nigeria.
 Women and girls are disadvantaged in every aspect of life.
 Violence against women is common and although Nigeria has a National Gender Policy, this has yet to be translated into action.

 All of our work in Nigeria addresses the exclusion and participation of women and girls.

 The increasing insecurity and violence, mostly in the northern part of the country, has brought a surge in humanitarian situations in the country.